Turn on the Eater

 Posted Nov 29, 2013

-There have been many different types of vorarephilia documented including ‘hard vore’ and ‘soft vore’.
-Being primarily fantasy-based, almost any orifice or body part can be capable of vore (e.g., ‘vaginal vore’, ‘anal vore’ and ‘cock vore’).
+There have been many different types of vorarephilia documented, including ‘hard vore’ and ‘soft vore.’
+Given the paraphilia's primary basis in fantasy, almost any orifice or body part can be capable of vore (e.g., ‘vaginal vore’, ‘anal vore’ and ‘cock vore’).
 Very briefly:

 • Hard vore (sometimes simply called ‘gore’) is where the person is often subjected to horrific injuries and involves lots of blood because of the ripping, cutting, biting, tearing and/or chewing of flesh.
 It is not typically thought of as either sensually or sexually motivated.

-• Soft vore is where the person (that may not necessarily be a willing victim) is consumed alive and whole and is typically unharmed before reaching the stomach but then may be asphyxiated and/or digested.
-Compared to ‘hard vore’, soft vore is usually seen as more sensual and sexually oriented because of its relatively non-violent nature.
+• Soft vore is where the person (who may not necessarily be a willing victim) is consumed alive and whole and is typically unharmed before reaching the stomach but then may be asphyxiated and/or digested.
+Compared to ‘hard vore,’ soft vore is usually seen as more sensual and sexually oriented because of its relatively non-violent nature.

 • Female genital vore (vaginal vore) is where the person is consumed by the vagina and taken into the womb (and often referred to as ‘unbirthing’ or a ‘reverse birth’).